Dj5822/FileManagement/README.md

 `pipx install uv`
 `uv run main.py`

+## Config file

+Inside the config.yaml file you can specify the `default-path` to override the default path for the file operations.
+Alternatively, you can pass in the path you want to use a command line option when running any of the commands.

 ## Type checking

 When modifying this project, you use the following command to check formatting and typing issues: